Best Online Banks in Canada 2024

 Tangerine, a digital-only subsidiary of Scotiabank, was originally ING Direct, a pioneer in branchless banking in the 1990s.
 Acquired by Scotiabank in 2012, Tangerine was considered Canada’s top online bank for years.

-Tangerine offers no-fee chequing and savings accounts, no-fee cashback credit cards, and GICs as well as mortgages and investment account options.
+Tangerine offers no-fee chequing and savings accounts, no-fee cashback credit cards, mortgages, and investment account options.
+Currently, they are offering the highest GIC rates in Canada: 5% for 3-5 Year Guaranteed Investments.
 You can read more in my full Tangerine review

-Currently, when you open a new account with Tangerine you can get an interest rate of 5% in their high interest savings account, which is great.
-However, after 5 months that drops to 1% which is not as enticing.
+Currently, when you open a new account with Tangerine you can get an interest rate of 6% in their high interest savings account, which is great.
+However, after 5 months that drops to a measly 0.70% which is certainly nothing to write home about.

 Pros: